300 stone crushers to be set up near Khanpur Dam

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Environmental experts are surprised as to how the scheme was approved and became part of Annual Development Project without any environmental assessment by the authorities.
+Environmental experts are surprised as to how the scheme were approved and became part of the Annual Development Project without any environmental assessment by the authorities.

 KP CM’s Special Assistant on Mining Arif Ahmadzai informed The News the area with reserves of around eight billion tons of limestone could initially generate Rs200 to 500 million per annum which could rise to Rs8 billion per annum,